elennick/retry4j/README.md

         .build();
 ```

-If you create custom exception logic, no other built-in configuration can be used at the same time.
+If you create custom exception logic, no other built-in retry-on-exception configuration can be used at the same time.

 ### Value Handling Config